-The supplemental consolidated financial statements and the related supplemental consolidated financial statement schedule of DCP Midstream Partners, LP (the "Company"), as of December 31, 2006 and 2005 and for the three years in the period ended December 31, 2006, which give retroactive effect to the July 1, 2007 acquisition by the Company of a 25% limited liability interest in DCP East Texas Holdings, LLC ("East Texas"), a 40% limited liability interest in Discovery Producer Services, LLC ("Discovery"), and a nontrading derivative instrument (the "Swap") from DCP Midstream, LLC ("Midstream"), which has been accounted for in a manner similar to a pooling of interests as described in Note 4 to the supplemental consolidated financial statements, incorporated in this prospectus by reference from the Company's Current Report on Form 8-K dated October 17, 2007, have been audited by Deloitte & Touche LLP, as stated in their report, based in part on the report of Ernst & Young LLP as it relates to Discovery, which is incorporated herein by reference (which report expresses an unqualified opinion on the supplemental consolidated financial statements and financial statement schedule and include explanatory paragraphs referring to (1) the preparation of the portion of the Company's supplemental consolidated financial statements attributable to operations prior to December 7, 2005 from the separate records of Midstream, and (2) the basis of presentation of the supplemental consolidated financial statements of the Company to retroactively reflect the Company's acquisition of the wholesale propane logistics business and the preparation of the portion of the Company's supplemental consolidated financial statements attributable to the wholesale propane logistics business from the separate records maintained by Midstream, and (3) the preparation of the portion of the Company's supplemental consolidated financial statements attributable to East Texas, Discovery, and the Swap from the separate records maintained by Midstream).
-Such supplemental consolidated financial statements of the Company have been so incorporated herein in reliance upon the respective reports of such firms given upon their authority as experts in accounting and auditing.
+The consolidated financial statements and the related consolidated financial statement schedule of DCP Midstream Partners, LP (the "Company"), as of December 31, 2006 and 2005 and for the three years in the period ended December 31, 2006, which give retroactive effect to the July 1, 2007 acquisition by the Company of a 25% limited liability interest in DCP East Texas Holdings, LLC ("East Texas"), a 40% limited liability interest in Discovery Producer Services, LLC ("Discovery"), and a nontrading derivative instrument (the "Swap") from DCP Midstream, LLC ("Midstream"), which has been accounted for in a manner similar to a pooling of interests as described in Note 4 to the consolidated financial statements, incorporated in this prospectus by reference from the Company's Current Report on Form 8-K dated January 15, 2008, have been audited by Deloitte & Touche LLP, as stated in their report, based in part on the report of Ernst & Young LLP as it relates to Discovery, which is incorporated herein by reference (which report expresses an unqualified opinion on the consolidated financial statements and financial statement schedule and includes explanatory paragraphs referring to (1) the preparation of the portion of the Company's consolidated financial statements and financial statements of Midstream, and (2) the basis of presentation of the consolidated financial statements of the Company to retroactively reflect the Company's causilition of the wholesale propane logistics business and the preparation of the portion of the Company's consolidated financial statements wholesale propane logistics business and the preparation of the portion of the Company's consolidated financial statements attributable to the wholesale propane logistics business and the preparation of the portion of the Company's consolidated financial statements attributable to the wholesale propane logistics business and the preparation of the portion of the Company's consolidated financial statements attributable to the wholesale propane logistics bus reliance upon the respective reports of such firms given upon their authority as experts in accounting and auditing.
 All of the foregoing firms are independent registered public accounting firms.

 The supplemental consolidated balance sheet of DCP Midstream GP, LP (the "Company"), as of December 31, 2006, which gives retroactive effect to the July 1, 2007 acquisition by the Company of a 25% limited liability interest in DCP East Texas Holdings, LLC ("East Texas"), a 40% limited liability interest in Discovery Producer Services, LLC ("Discovery"), and a nontrading derivative instrument (the "Swap") from DCP Midstream, LLC ("Midstream"), which has been accounted for in a manner similar to a pooling of interests as described in Note 4 to the supplemental consolidated financial statements, incorporated in this prospectus by reference from DCP Midstream Partners, LP's Current Report on Form 8-K dated October 17, 2007, has been audited by Deloitte & Touche LLP, as stated in their report, based in part on the report of Ernst & Young LLP as it relates to Discovery, which is incorporated herein by reference.
 Such supplemental consolidated financial statements of the Company have been so incorporated herein in reliance upon the respective reports of such firms given upon their authority as experts in accounting and auditing.
-Deloitte and Touche LLP are independent auditors and Ernst & Young LLP are independent registered public accountants.
+Deloitte & Touche LLP are independent auditors and Ernst & Young LLP are independent registered public accountants.